privacyguides/privacyguides.org/docs/mobile-browsers.md

 </div>

+1. Brave's [implementation of Safe Browsing](https://support.brave.com/hc/en-us/articles/15222663599629-Safe-Browsing-in-Brave) on Android **does not** proxy [Safe Browsing network requests](https://developers.google.com/safe-browsing/v4/update-api#checking-urls) like its desktop counterpart.
+This means that your IP address may be seen (and logged) by Google.
+Note that Safe Browsing is not available for Android devices without Google Play Services.
-1. InterPlanetary File System (IPFS) is a decentralized, peer-to-peer network for storing and sharing data in a distributed filesystem.
+2. InterPlanetary File System (IPFS) is a decentralized, peer-to-peer network for storing and sharing data in a distributed filesystem.
 Unless you use the feature, disable it.

+#### Leo

+These options can be found in :material-menu: → **Settings** → **Leo**

+- [ ] Uncheck **Show autocomplete suggestions in address bar**

 #### Brave Sync